 Dzień pierwszy i drugi

-The first day began as one might expect – role call, administrative documentation, medical testing – Covid-19 and salmonella (not a test familiar to most, nor one described except over a beer), orientation regarding WCK and the role of this operation, and introductions by each of the ~20 volunteers for this one week rotation.
+The first day began as one might expect – roll call, administrative documentation, medical testing – Covid-19 and salmonella (not a test familiar to most, nor one described except over a beer), orientation regarding WCK and the role of this operation, and introductions by each of the ~20 volunteers for this one week rotation.
 A quick break for lunch – the chefs not only prepare amazing meals for the incoming Ukrainian refugees and residents still in-country, but they feed us well also.

 The afternoon was devoted to learning the art of sandwich making.
 A WCK “sandwich” is a compact high fat/high protein meal designed to nourish the recipient quickly.
 The composition begins with buns baked locally, a substantial dollop of sos (mayo-based sauce), two large slices of real cheese, ten rounds of salami, and a second sploosh of sos.
 They are then wrapped in plastic and packaged up for delivery to the various locations where inbound and outbound refugees will be served.
 While great effort has gone into the design of this sandwich, the expectation of us is that they are produced quickly.
 Our production count that first afternoon was 4,978.
 I’ll share a video of the process tomorrow.